elnormous/ouzel/README.md

 ## License

-Ouzel codebase is licensed under BSD.
+Ouzel codebase is licensed under the BSD license.
 Please refer to the LICENSE file for detailed information.